Drwaley/Fifa2021--Data--Cleaning-Task/README.md

 ## Hits column Transfromation

-The Hits column has a single inconsistency (i.e it has a value represented has 1.6k instead of 1600).
-To fix this, the "K" is replaced with blank and the vlue is multiplied by 1000 thereby given the resulting figure.
+The Hits column has a single inconsistency (i.e. it has a value represented as 1.6k instead of 1600).
+To fix this, the "K" is replaced with blank, and the value is multiplied by 1000 thereby giving the resulting figure.